VazkiiMods/Patchouli/docs/patchouli-basics/templates.md

 ```

 * Create a new entry for your book, and lay it out in any way you like.
 In one of the
-  pages, set the page type to be "test_template".
+  pages, set the page type to be `yourbooknamespace:test_template`.
-    * Since there's no default page type with this name, the loader will look for any
-      templates your book has with this name.
-    * Naturally, this means you can't have templates named the same way as default page
-      types.

 ```json
 {